 AYUDA in the Dominican Republic

-A few months later, I started a chapter of the College Diabetes Network at my school, the University of California San Diego, in an effort to connect with more T1Ds that were my age.
+A few months later, I started a chapter of the College Diabetes Network (now called The Diabetes Link) at my school, the University of California San Diego, in an effort to connect with more people with type 1 diabetes (T1Ds) that were my age.
 With my chapter of the CDN, I decided to host information sessions at UC San Diego for an organization called AYUDA (American Youth Understanding Diabetes Abroad).
-I didn’t really know what AYUDA was at this point, but I was looking forward to the info session because I’m always interested in hearing about organizations in the Type 1 community.
+I didn’t really know what AYUDA was at this point, but I was looking forward to the info session because I’m always interested in hearing about organizations in the type 1 community.
 At the info session, an AYUDA representative and former volunteer came and told us everything about the organization and their mission.

 I learned that AYUDA is a nonprofit volunteer organization that empowers youth to serve as agents of change in diabetes communities around the world.
 They have the following guiding principles:

 - A lack of education is just as dangerous as a lack of insulin.

 - Youth can serve as powerful agents of change.

 - Understanding is just as important as doing.